Chuvashia: Education

-There are five higher educational institutions, including the Chuvash State University, the Chuvash State Pedagogical Institute, and the Chuvash State Agricultural Academy located in Cheboksary.
+There are five higher educational institutions, including the Chuvash State University, the Chuvash State Pedagogical University, and the Chuvash State Agrarian University located in Cheboksary.
 These, together with 28 colleges and technical schools, are currently attended by approximately 45,000 students.

 Economy

 The Chuvash Republic is the most populous and fertile area in the middle Volga region.
 There are deciduous woodlands on fertile black earth.
 In agriculture, wheat and sugar-beet, pigs and beef cattle have become more important than the rye, oats, barley and dairy cattle which are typical for the whole area.

 The republic is Russia's center for growing hops and is famous throughout the country for its long history of beer brewing.
 It is also a major center for electrical engineering, especially in the area of power transmission and control systems.
 Other leading industries are metalworking, electricity generation, and chemical manufacturing.
 There are also large timber-working mills at Shumerlin.